 It’s logical, too.
 The Utah tourist industry is worth billions of dollars each year thanks to attractions like Arches, Bryce Canyon, Canyonlands, Capitol Reef, and Zion.
 They’re amazing.

-Salt Lake City Things to Do in Utah
+12 Astounding Things to Do in Utah and Surrounding Area

 Having trouble deciding how to see Salt Lake City?
 Get a package experience or guided tour from Utah, and they’ll do the planning.
 A Visit Salt Lake Connect Pass is the most cost-effective way to visit the most popular attractions.